 In addition to the above, there are some other bugs remaining that limit which tests we can currently import and run, and require us to have to rewrite some of the tests (as noted above) more than we'd like to have to do.
 We are currently tracking such bugs in the Chromium issue tracker using the label Cr-Blink-Tools-Test-W3C.

-The end goals are 1) to be able to run the W3C tests unmodified locally just as easily as we can run the Blink tests, 2) ensure that we are tracking tip-of-tree in the W3C repos as closely as possible, and 3) run as many of the W3C tests as possible (eliminating old redundant copies of the tests in Blink).
+The end goals for this whole process are 1) to be able to run the W3C tests unmodified locally just as easily as we can run the Blink tests, 2) ensure that we are tracking tip-of-tree in the W3C repos as closely as possible, and 3) run as many of the W3C tests as possible, but we do not have a schedule for accomplishing these goals any time soon.
+Volunteers to work on this would be most welcome.

 As described above, the W3C has two main repositories of tests, one for the CSS working group, and one for everything else.
 The processes for getting new tests committed to each repo are documented here and here.